We keep the City Of York Council law enforcement processing privacy notice under review. It was last reviewed and updated in April 2022.

 We will use only the minimum amount of personal information necessary to fulfil a particular purpose or purposes.

-Personal information can be information that is held on a computer, in a paper record such as a file or images, but it can also include other types of electronically held information such as CCTV images.
+Personal information can be information that is held on a computer, in a paper record such as a file or images, but it can also include other types of electronically held information such as CCTV images and/or audio recordings.

 Where we collect personal information from